-We place great importance on partnership with parents and carers.
-Our weekly newsletter is published on our website and is also emailed directly to parents and carers every Friday.
+We place great importance on partnership with parents and carers and provide updates on key information through our regular newsletter.
 This provides a variety of information, from the latest sporting updates, most recent College news, the terms' calendar of events, students of the week and our current links with the wider community.